Weight Loss Surgery Overview

 Dieting, exercise, and medication have long been regarded as the conventional methods to achieve weight loss.
 Sometimes, these efforts are successful in the short term.
 However, for people who are morbidly obese, the results rarely last.
 Recent research reveals that conventional methods of weight loss generally fail to produce permanent weight loss.
 Several studies have shown that patients on diets, exercise programs, or medication are able to lose approximately 10% of their body weight but tend to regain two-thirds of it within one year, and almost all of it within five years.2 Another study found that less than 5% of patients in weight loss programs were able to maintain their reduced weight after five years.3

-Over the years, weight-loss surgery has proven to be a successful method for the treatment of morbid obesity.4 Surgical options have continued to evolve and AGH is pleased to be able to offer patients the LAP-BAND® System—the gastric banding system with the most experience in the United States.
-This procedure is the minimally invasive, adjustable and reversible, and has 10 times lower short-term mortality rate than gastric bypass5.
-The LAP-BAND® System provides a unique tool that can help you achieve and maintain significant weight loss, improve your health, and enhance your quality of life.
+Over the years, weight-loss surgery has proven to be a successful method for the treatment of morbid obesity.4 Surgical options have continued to evolve and AGH is pleased to be able to offer patients the sleeve gastrectomy and LAP-BAND® procedure.
+Click on the links to learn more about the sleeve gastrectomy or LAP-BAND® procedures.

 1. Weight-Control Information Network (WIN) of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a part of NIH, NIDDK statistics represent US adults over the age of 20.